This introduction will take you through the full functionality available with CanIPhish Reporting.

 - Print: Print the campaign statistics in a table format.

-- PDF: Display the campaign statistics in a PDF with table formating.
+- PDF: Display the campaign statistics in a PDF with table formatting.

-- Excel: Downloads the campaign statistics in an Excel document.
+- Excel: Download the campaign statistics as an Excel document.

-- CSV: Downloads the campaign statistics in a CSV document.
+- CSV: Download the campaign statistics as a CSV document.

-- Copy: Copies the campaign statistics into the clipboard with tabular formating.
+- Copy: Copy the campaign statistics to the clipboard in tabular format.

 Frequently Asked Questions